danubehack/2018_03_geo_cms/README.md

 - get the data from coverages via WCPS for selected polygon

 ## Target user groups
-- Future ONDA DIAS platform users
--
+- Users requiring data manipulation and visualisation functionalities via web application -

 ## Methodology
 - Define reference data which will be used as a filter for WCPS queries (GADM world borders, levels 0, 1, 2)
-- From WCS getCapabilities discover overages
+- From WCS getCapabilities discover coverages

 ## Results